 Demonstrate the Solution in Its Solution Context

-The latter bullet is particularly critical, as different solutions may have different degrees of coupling with their Solution Context.
-In some cases, a solution is largely independent of its environment, and an isolated solution demo may be adequate.
-However, when the solution is tightly dependent on the solution context (a system of systems, for example), then the isolated approach is inadequate and may even be misleading.
-In this case, the solution should be demonstrated in an environment that is fully representative of the solution context.
-When that is not routinely practical, development should plan for some cadence of integration with the larger solution context.
-However, in that case the real learning only occurs at the lowest integration rate.
+Solutions may have varying degrees of coupling with their solution context.
+Sometimes, a solution is mainly independent of its environment, and an isolated solution demo may be adequate.
+However, when the system is highly dependent on the solution context (a system of systems, for example), the isolated approach is inadequate and may even be misleading.
+In this case, the solution should be demoed in an environment that is representative of its solution context.
+When that’s not practical, development should plan for some cadence of integration with the broader solution context.

 Strategy, Investment, and Timing of Solution Demos

-Big systems can be hard to integrate.
-In order to be able to routinely demonstrate a solution increment, teams must typically invest in integration, testing, and supporting infrastructure.
-Even then, the extent of integration and testing may be less than 100 percent and may need to vary across multiple early integration points.
-To assist, teams can leverage virtualization, environment emulation, mocks, stubs, reduced test suites, etc. In addition, some effort for integration and demonstration, and time to invest in the supporting environment, may need to be explicitly allocated during PI Planning.
+Large systems can be hard to integrate.
+The Solution Roadmap communicates the anticipated, demonstrable capabilities for upcoming PIs that align ARTs and suppliers and set expectations for what can be demonstrated at any point in time.
+Routinely demonstrating a solution increment requires teams to invest in the Continuous Delivery Pipeline, grow testing and Built-in Quality practices, and evolve supporting infrastructure.
+Even then, the extent of integration and testing may be less than 100 percent and may need to vary across multiple integration points.
+To reduce the integration burden, teams leverage virtualization, environment emulation, mocks, stubs, and reduced test suites to demo the completed parts.
+Also, some effort for integration, demo, and time to invest in the supporting environment may need capacity allocation during PI Planning.

-As for timing, the solution demo may lag for some time after the last system demos in the PI.
-However, this creates a delayed feedback loop that increases risk and decreases value stream velocity.
+As for timing, the solution demo may lag slightly behind the last system demos in the PI.
+However, this creates a delayed feedback loop that increases risk and decreases Solution Train velocity.
 Here are some tips for minimizing the lag:

-- Plan to demonstrate just a subset of the PI scope.
-This may require some configuration management enablement to support the partial demonstration.
+- Plan to demonstrate a subset of the PI objectives, which may require some staging and configuration management to support partial demos.

-- Leave room in the Innovation and Planning Iteration for this high-level integration.
+- Set aside time during the Innovation and Planning (IP) Iteration for this high-level integration.

-- ARTs that broaden their areas of responsibility for integration and testing can create more overlap with the subsystems/capability areas of other trains.
-Thereby, even the individual system demos offer a better approximation of the fully integrated solution demo.
+- ARTs that broaden their areas of responsibility for integration and testing can create more overlap with the subsystems and capability areas of other trains.
+As a result, even the individual system demos offer a better approximation of the fully integrated solution demo.

-Finally, the solution itself may be designed to better support integration and testing, thereby significantly lowering the demo transaction cost.
-Standard interfaces and strictly defined APIs and containers for software are among the elements that help teams spot problems and inconsistencies early on, making end-to-end integration and testing of subsystems easier.
+Finally, the solution may be designed to support better integration and testing, significantly lowering the demo’s cost.
+Agile architecture practices such as standard interfaces, strictly defined APIs, and containers help teams spot problems and inconsistencies early on, making end-to-end integration and testing of subsystems easier.